wiremock/wiremock.org/_site/docs/stub-metadata.md

 ---
 description: >
     attach arbitrary metadata to stub mappings,
-    for use in later search, deletion, or retrieval.
+    to use later in search, deletion, or retrieval.
 ---

 # Associating and using metadata with API stubs

-It is possible to attach arbitrary metadata to stub mappings, which can be later used for search, deletion, or retrieval.
+You can attach arbitrary metadata to stub mappings, to be used later for any of the following:

+- search.
+- deletion.
+- retrieval.

 ## Adding metadata to stubs

-Data under the `metadata` key is a JSON object (represented in Java by a `Map<String, ?>`).
-It can be added to a stub mapping on creation.
+Data under the `metadata` key is a JSON object, represented in Java by a `Map<String, ?>`, and can be added to a stub mapping on creation.

 === "Java"